Many employers have already adopted flexible working arrangements because they make good business sense. They can help:

 ||have a “duty to consider” any requests.
 You:

-Examples of common forms of flexible work
+Examples of flexible work

 - Flexi time/adjusted hours – employees work for an agreed total number of ‘core hours’ and choose when their working day begins and ends.

 - Core hours – hours during which employees working flexi-time must be at work (for example, 10am to 4pm).

 - Staggered hours – different start and finish times for employees in the same workplace.